From the Ground Up – More than a fundraiser

 Schools can show their commitment to healthy living with a healthy choice fundraiser.
 Healthy fundraising activities send positive health messages.
 They can also reinforce nutrition lessons taught at home and in the classroom.
 They show a school’s commitment to healthy behaviour among students, parents and the community.

 Get more ideas and information about healthy choice school fundraisers:

-In daycare, children get to practise healthy eating, just like they do at home.
-Read on for resources on how to support a healthy nutrition environment at your daycare.
+In early learning centres, children get to practise healthy eating, just like they do at home.
+Read on for resources on how to support a healthy nutrition environment at your early learning centre.

 The Healthy Eating and Sugar Sweetened Beverages manual is an at-your-fingertips resource for early childhood practitioners.
-Use the games, guidelines, recipes, tips and tools for an active, healthy environment in your daycare.
+Use the games, guidelines, recipes, tips and tools for an active, healthy environment in your early learning centre.

 Healthy snacks are as important to a child’s growth and development as healthy meals.
 Young children have small stomachs and cannot get all the nutrients they need from just 3 regular meals.
 Older children need snacks to stay alert and energetic throughout the day.